perevalovds/ofxKu/README.md

 * ofxKuSlowBit - bit, controllable changing it state

 ## Presets
-* ofxKuPreset - presets maintaining system
+* ofxKuPreset - presets maintaining system, including smooth transition, also can be linked with ofxKuTextGui GUI system.

-## Utilities for files
+## File utilities
-* ofxKuBufferRecorder class for recording/replaying data buffers, such as kinect data
+* ofxKuRecorderBinary class for recording/replaying data buffers, such as depth camera point clouds
+* ofxKuRecorderStrings class for storing string data in frames in a text file
 * ofxKuFile - write and read text files as vector of strings
 * ofxKuFileTime::isNewerThan(string fileName1, string fileName2) function which compares file creation times